danog/loop/README.md

     const CONTINUE = 0;
     /**
      * Constructor.
      *
-     * If possible, the callable will be bound to the current instance of the loop.
-     *
      * @param callable $callable Callable to run
      * @param string   $name     Loop name